Allusions to Greek Mythology are all over the place in the modern world.

 - Beautiful young women.

-- Nymphs is a sexy Swedish TV series fantasy with beautiful nymphs.
+- Nymphs is a sexy Swedish TV series fantasy where you can see beautiful nymphs.

 - Nymphomania refers to high female sexual desire.